ZengineHQ/developers/js-api/tutorials/record-board-2.md

 The following function will post data to the `FormFolders` endpoint to create a new folder using the name from above.
 After successfully creating a new folder, it will update the list of folders and initialize an empty record list for the folder.
 With AngularJS 2-way data binding, updating the folders property will automatically make a new column appear in the interface.

-A new service is also introduced, called `message`, so be sure to add that to the dependencies in a similar way to `$routeParams` and `znData`.
-The `message` service is used here to indicate success or failure to the user.
+A new service is also introduced, called `znMessage`, so be sure to add that to the dependencies in a similar way to `$routeParams` and `znData`.
+The `znMessage` service is used here to indicate success or failure to the user.

 {% highlight js %}
 // Add Folder Name